DAY 1Arrive in Rome, Italy

 "Italian movie stars and pop idols are still snapping up real estate around the seaside town of Sorrento – Siren’s Point – unaware that 2,000 years ago it was also the very heart of the ancient Romans’ favorite holiday destination.
 In fact, the entire sun-drenched coastline from the Bay of Naples south to the precipitous Amalfi Coast has always been lined with sumptuous luxury villas, qualifying it as the Hamptons of Antiquity.
 Aristocrats would flock here in summer to relax by the beach, swim in marble pools, sail to nearby islands in their silk-canopied yachts and enjoy seafood banquets al fresco beneath the stars. "

 Your vacation ends with breakfast this morning.
 (Breakfast)

-Full buffet breakfast daily; 4 three-course dinners with wine, including special dinners in Rome, Florence, and Venice
+Full buffet breakfast, 5 three-course dinners, including special dinners in Rome and Capri

 With Globus, there’s no better way to get to know your destination than through the eyes of your Tour Director.
 Averaging over a decade... we’d like you to meet a Tour Director, who is representative of the type of expert that will be with you on your vacation.